codinglabsau/laravel-feature-flags/README.md

 ```php
 \Codinglabs\FeatureFlags\Events\FeatureUpdatedEvent::class
 ```
-An example use case of the feature updated event would be if you were caching the result of a dynamic handler and need to clear that cache when a feature is updated.
+You should listen for the `FeatureUpdatedEvent` event if you have any downstream implications when a feature state is updated, such as invalidating any cached items that are referenced in dynamic handlers.

 ___
 ## Advanced Usage